qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Line break.
 Windows often use CRLF `\r\n` for line break.
 Linux and macOS often use LF `\n` for line break.
 - Locale ([elaborated below](#locale)).

+[^scalar_value]: The U+XXXX notation (XXXX is a hex value) represents a code point.
+The code points that are not surrogates pairs are called scalar value.

 [^string_encoding]: Strictly speaking, they use [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) encoding, which is similar to UTF-16 but allows invalid surrogate pairs.
-Also, Java has an optimization that use Latin-1 encoding (1 byte per code point) for in-memory string if possible.
-But the API of `String` still works on WTF-16 code units.
-Similar things may happen in C# and JS.
+That encoding is for API and is not necessarily the actual in-memory representation.
+For example, Java has an optimization that use Latin-1 encoding (1 byte per code point) for in-memory string if possible.

 ### Floating point